-New Accounting Standards - In May 2011, the FASB issued Accounting Standards Update 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards - Fair Value Measurement (ASU 2011-04).
+New Accounting Standard - In May 2011, the FASB issued Accounting Standards Update 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards - Fair Value Measurement (ASU 2011-04).
 The guidance in ASU 2011-4 provides a consistent definition of fair value and ensures that the fair value measurement and disclosure requirements are similar between U.S. GAAP and International Financial Reporting Standards.
 ASU 2011-04 changes certain fair value measurement principles and enhances the disclosure requirements particularly for Level 3 fair value measurements.
 ASU 2011-04 is effective for the Plan prospectively for the year ending December 31, 2012.
-Plan management is currently evaluating the impact of pending adoption of ASU 2011-04 on the Plan's financial statements.
+The adoption of this standard did not have a significant impact on the Plan's financial statements.

-Subsequent Events - The plan has evaluated subsequent events through the date the financial statements were issued.
+Subsequent Events - The Plan has evaluated subsequent events through the date the financial statements were issued (Refer to Note 12).